mjshuff23/sql-study/select.md

       2. `SELECT name, population/area FROM world WHERE name IN ('China', 'Nigeria', 'France', 'Australia');`
    2. We can also combine conditionals:
       1. `SELECT name, area, population FROM world WHERE area > 50000 AND population < 1000000;`
+   3. **SELECT WITHIN SELECT** - We can use SELECT within another SELECT to be more precise:
+      1. `SELECT name FROM world WHERE population > (SELECT population FROM world WHERE name='Russia');`
+      2.